-Easy Fix: Shockwave Flash has crashed in Your Google Chrome
+Shockwave Flash has crashed in Google Chrome [FIXED]

 Try these fixes

 All the fixes below work in Windows 10, 8 and 7.
-You may not have to try all of them; just work your way down the list until this Shockwave Flash crashing glitch goes away.
+You may not have to try all of them; just work your way down the list until the problem is resolved.